SteveDeJongh/LS_170/review.md

 62. **What does it mean that network reliability is engineered?**
 This means that network reliability is achieved through protocols that implement error checking, in order delivery, message delviery, etc. These are not underlying characteristics of the physical network, but the work of protocols at higher levels.

+What we mean by network reliability being engineered it that the underlying physical network is inherently unreliable.
+Data can be lost or dropped, corrupted, or manipulated along it's trip from start point to end point.
+It takes higher level protocols like TCP to put transmission rules in place to ensure that all sent data arrives on the receiving end in the correct state, without being changed or affected along it's journey.

 63. **Give an overview of the Application Layer.**
 Both TCP/IP and OSI models define an Application layer as the topmost layer in their resepctive layered system.
 To be clear, the application layer is not the application itself, but the set of protocols which provide communication services to applications.
 The protocols which exist at this layer are the ones with which the application most directly interacts.
-Application layer protocols rely on lower levle protocols to ensure the message gets to where it is supposed to, and focus instead on the strucutre of that message and the data that it should contain.
+Application layer protocols rely on lower level protocols to ensure the message gets to where it is supposed to go, and focus instead on the structure of that message and the data that it should contain.

 64. **What is HTML?**
-HTML is Hypter text markup language, and can be thought of as the bones of a website.
+HTML is an acronym for Hyptertext markup language, and can be thought of as the bones of a website.
+HTML consists of using tags in `<>` brackets such as `h1` for a header, or `<a>` for a link.

 65. **What is a URL and what components does it have?**
-A URL is a Uniform Resource Locator, and is the address or phone number you need to visit or communicate with that resource.
+A URL is a Uniform Resource Locator, and can be thought of as the the street address or phone number you need to visit or communicate with that resource.

 The `http://www.example.com:88/home?item=book` URL consists of theses components: https = The scheme